 The tour ends with the ultimate wine pairing: wine with chocolate.
 You'll also get a chance to sample their port wines.
 The St. Helena location even serves appetizer-sized portions of freshly baked pizza.

+You will love this tour you love to learn about wines, how they are made and how the process affects the product.
 If you love chocolate, you'll also enjoy the wine and chocolate pairings, which are not an easy thing to do well.

 The Wines at Del Dotto